-If no one is at home, the inspector will enter the unit, conduct the inspection and leave a copy of the inspection report in the unit, unless only a minor(s) is present in the unit.
-In that case the inspection will not be conducted and the inspection will be rescheduled once.
+If no one is at home, the inspector will enter the unit, conduct the inspection and leave a copy of the inspection report in the unit.
+If only a minor(s) is present in the unit, the inspection will not be conducted and the inspection will be rescheduled once.